United States Military Basic Pay

 For most members who enter and serve on active duty, without a break in service, the basic pay date is the date they enter active or inactive service.
 If, however, there is a break in service, the time between periods of service usually is not included.
 Your personnel office is responsible for providing the basic pay date, total active federal military service date, total commissioned federal military service date, and a variety of other dates, depending on the nature of the individual member's service.

-Military basic pay indicated in the charts are monthly amounts that are distributed on the 1st and 15th day of the month.
+So, just how much does a Servicemember get paid?
+Start with the Basic Pay, and then add to it the various pays and allowances the member may be entitled.
+Military pay amounts are monthly, and they are distributed on the 1st and 15th day of the month.
 If the 1st or 15th fall on a weekend or national holiday payment will be made the working day prior.
 The charts are good for active and reserve components of the Navy, Marines, Army, Air Force, Coast Guard and National Guard.